What is functional medicine?

 DBC does not participate with Medicaid.
 Because Medicaid requires physician participation for any interaction, any patients that have Medicaid must sign a waiver stating they are fully responsible for payment at time of services.
 Due to our non-participation, neither DBC, nor the patient, can legally bill Medicaid for any services rendered.

-Is there a payment plan avilable at DBC?
+Is there a payment plan available at DBC?
 Can I make a donation for someone at DBC?

 We are unable to offer a payment plan for new services at this time.
 Often families or loved ones wish to make a payment on someone’s account, and we offer confidentiality as to the source of the gift when asked.

-What services and education are avilable at no charge?
+What services and education are available at no charge?